Stacy Kranitz, TIME's Instagram Photographer of 2015, Hosts Artist Talk at Point Park

 Tatyana Dumova, associate professor in the School of Communication, made two peer-reviewed research presentations at the National Communication Association convention in November.

 Graduate student covers hearing for New York Times

 Leah Welch, a graduate assistant in the School of Communication, covered the federal court hearing of White House shooting suspect Oscar Ramiro Ortega-Hernandez for The New York Times.

 Tatyana Dumova, associate professor in Point Park University’s School of Communication, has published a chapter on the student perceptions of the usability of online assessment tools in a newly released volume, Computer-Mediated Communication: Issues and Approaches in Education.

-Adjunct professor's book details hockey team's rebirth
+Part-time professor's book details hockey team's rebirth

 Andrew Conte’s book Breakaway: The Inside Story of the Pittsburgh Penguins’ Rebirth details the story of the hockey team’s journey from bankruptcy and losing seasons to its 2009 Stanley Cup win and the opening of the new Consol Energy Center in 2010.

 Professor named one of Pittsburgh's '40 Under 40'